projectsveltos/sveltos/docs/features/labels_management.md

             value: fv
     ```

-Following classifier, matches any cluster with a ClusterIssuer using _acme-staging-v02.api.letsencrypt.org_
+Following `Classifier`, matches any cluster with a ClusterIssuer using _acme-staging-v02.api.letsencrypt.org_.

 !!! example ""
     ```yaml